koboldpress/black-flag/README.md

 # Black Flag Roleplaying

-The game system implements the rules of **Black Flag Roleplaying**, the 5E-compatible game system powering Kobold Press's **[Tale of the Valiant](https://www.talesofthevaliant.com)** roleplaying game.
+The game system implements the rules of **Black Flag Roleplaying**, the 5E-compatible game system powering Kobold Press's **[Tales of the Valiant](https://www.talesofthevaliant.com)** roleplaying game.

 This system provides sheets for characters, NPCs, and items, as well as all of the mechanical implementation necessary to play a game within the Black Flag system.
 It also includes the content of the [BFR Reference Doc](https://www.koboldpress.com/bfr-reference-doc/) pre-created to make it easy to start a game.